How to Test the Waters With a Crush or Guy Friend

 When you test the waters with a guy friend, keep your signal clean.
 If you make a small opening, do not immediately bury it under jokes, disclaimers, or nervous explanations.

 Many women do this because they want to protect the friendship.
 They say something slightly vulnerable, then quickly make it unserious so he does not feel pressure.
-The problem is that he may never have a real opening to respond to.
+The problem is that he may never have a real opening to answer.

 Warm and simple is better: